What are the best FPV goggles?

 Fatshark BASE SD FPV Headset Goggle

 Those goggles are another Fat Shark product.
-A receiver works well and it has a specific feature for this model that it can remove the video noise from 433 Mhz and 2.4 Ghz radios.
-There are minimum controls which make it easy to use and also extend reliability and durability.
-The goggles have adjustable 59-69 mm interpupillary (IPP) distance.
-It also supports lens inserts for those who do not have a good eyesight (short sighted people).
-Goggles have 640×480 display (922,000 pixels).
-The goggles weight 2 pounds.
-They are powered by LiPo batteries.
+A receiver works well, and it has a specific feature for this model that it can remove the video noise from 433 Mhz and 2.4 GHz radios.
+There are minimum controls that make it easy to use and also extend reliability and durability.
+The goggles have an adjustable 59-69 mm interpupillary (IPP) distance.
+It also supports lens inserts for those who do not have good eyesight (short-sighted people).
+Goggles have a 640×480 display (922,000 pixels), goggles weigh 2 pounds, and LiPo batteries power them.
 They are made for experienced pilots as well as for less experienced pilots.
 Flying (and piloting) experience with them is very nice.
-The problem can be if you run 5.8 Ghz video, because those goggles have receiver for lower frequencies.
+The problem can be if you run a 5.8 GHz video because those goggles have receivers for lower frequencies.
 They do not have head tracking and DVR recording.
-But they have a very good price for the quality that you get.
+But they have an excellent price for the quality that you get.

 What to look for when buying FPV goggles?